emilesalem/19/Journal/journal.md

 # 16/01/2018 - DAY 6
  - Done it!
 And without trigonometry.
 Just added mouse deltaX and deltaY to camera lookAt vector in camera reference and placed lookAt back in world reference.

+# 20/01/2018 - DAY 7
+ - playing around, drawing stuff, added self contained animation: Prismotron, a component which changes its state every milliseconds by addinng children shapes.
+ -
+# 10/02/2018 DAY 8
+ - working on camera collision: added a wall and testing for collision.
+ - decided to stop fearing quaternions.
+Three.js was designed to make use of them and they rock, apparently.
+ - well.
+Quaternions do rock.
+They solved all my problems.
+All of them.